swirtSJW/lighthouse-facilities/README.md

   Collection is an expensive process that is performed periodically.
 * `CMS` is both a consumer and a producer of information. `CMS` will periodically pull all facilities to automatically populate content pages in Drupal.
-  Additionally, regional administrators of CMS data, may change the operating status at any time.
+  Additionally, regional administrators of CMS data may change the operating status or extended service(s) at any time.
   This information is provided back to the Facilities API through a specialized CMS-dedicated endpoint.
 Operating status is stored in the operational database along side facility data.